 Some people think that the written elements of an application don’t matter as much, but they couldn’t be farther from the truth.
 Essays and letters are paramount, and can sometimes sway a decision one way or the other.
 These are chances to show the admissions staff who you are, beyond the classroom and test scores.

 Activities play a big role in the admissions process.
-(And by the way, more activities is not better.
+(And by the way, more is not better.
 Colleges prefer to see a few activities that you’re really dedicated to).
 Extracurricular activities can teach plenty of life lessons, applicable skills, and immerse you into a community—all traits that colleges love to see.
 So what do you enjoy?
 Choir, debate, basketball?

 Test Scores are Still Important